 So, no to Trello.

 Another option we looked at was UserVoice, which sounded suitable.
 We went to their site – when they were still openly showing their prices – and saw they charged $500 per month.
-That would dwarf even our hosting bill.
+That would dwarf even our server hosting bill.
 We wanted something like UserVoice but without such a high price tag.

 We certainly didn’t seem to be the only ones looking for an affordable feature tracking solution.